redhat-na-ssa/whitepaper-stt-evaluation-on-kubernetes/crawl/openai-whisper/ubuntu/README.md

 ## Capture the image sizes

-This captures the image sizes for comparison laters and writes to `data/metrics/image_sizes.csv`.
+This captures the image sizes for comparison later and writes to `data/metrics/image_sizes.csv`.

 ```sh
 # image sizes